Sarah Hildebrandt

 Sarah Ann Hildebrandt (/ˈhɪldəbrænt/ HIL-də-brant; born September 23, 1993) is an American freestyle wrestler.
-She currently competes in the Strawweight division of Real American Freestyle (RAF), where she is the current RAF Women's Strawweight Champion.
+She currently competes in the Strawweight division of Real American Freestyle (RAF), where she was the former RAF Women's Strawweight Champion.

 Hildebrandt won the gold medal in the women's 50 kg event at the 2024 Summer Olympics in Paris, France, and a bronze at the 2020 Summer Olympics in Tokyo, Japan.
 She is a four-time medalist at the World Wrestling Championships and a gold medalist at the Pan American Games.
 Hildebrandt is also a seven-time gold medalist at the Pan American Wrestling Championships.

 Career

 In 2013, Hildebrandt represented the United States at the Summer Universiade in Kazan, Russia without winning a medal.
 In 2016, she competed in the 55 kg event at the World Wrestling Championships in Budapest, Hungary without winning a medal.
 She lost her first match against Mayu Mukaida of Japan and she entered the repechage where she lost her match against Ramóna Galambos of Hungary.
 In 2017, at the Golden Grand Prix Ivan Yarygin 2017 held in Krasnoyarsk, Russia, she won the silver medal in the women's 55 kg event.

 In 2018, Hildebrandt won one of the bronze medals in the women's 53 kg event at the Klippan Lady Open in Klippan, Sweden.
 She also competed in the women's freestyle competition of the 2018 Wrestling World Cup.
 At the 2018 Pan American Wrestling Championships held in Lima, Peru, she won the gold medal in the women's 53 kg event.
 In the final, she defeated Luisa Valverde of Ecuador.
 At the 2018 World Wrestling Championships held in Budapest, Hungary, she won the silver medal in the women's 53 kg event.

 In 2019, at the Golden Grand Prix Ivan Yarygin held in Krasnoyarsk, Russia, she won the gold medal in the women's 53 kg event.
 At the 2019 Pan American Wrestling Championships held in Buenos Aires, Argentina, she won the gold medal in the same event.
 In June 2019, she won against Katherine Shai at the Final X: Lincoln event held in Lincoln, Nebraska.
 Later that year, she won the gold medal in the women's 53 kg event at the 2019 Pan American Games held in Lima, Peru.
 In the final, she defeated Betzabeth Argüello of Venezuela.
 In the same year, she also competed in the women's freestyle competition of the 2019 Wrestling World Cup.

 In 2021, Hildebrandt won the gold medal in the women's 50 kg event at the Grand Prix de France Henri Deglane 2021 held in Nice, France.
 She also won the gold medal in this event at the Pan American Wrestling Championships held in Guatemala City, Guatemala.